Inflectra/rapise-documentation/docs/Guide/selenium_reconnect.md

 This approach has pros and cons.
 We do not recommend to use it for completely independent test cases.
 It makes sense, however, to use it to break down a long test into separate modules and run them sequentially.

 ## How it Works

+!!! important
+    Rapise 7.0 handles browser session automatically.
+Until you do `Navigator.Close()` the session is kept alive and Rapise can reconnect to it.

+### Rapise 6.x

 To leave application running and save session information use [WebDriver.SaveSession](/Libraries/WebDriver/#SaveSession) call in [TestFinish](understanding_the_script.md) block of your test.